kwconnect/mtext-basic-examples/README.md

 ## Build and execute

 The project is built with [Apache Maven](https://maven.apache.org/).
 To resolve the required dependencies, you will need access to kwsoft's Maven repository, which can be accessed here: [kwsoft Artifactory](https://artifactory.kw-data.de/artifactory/kwsoft).
+You need to modify the file `${HOME}/.m2/settings.xml` accordingly.

 As a customer or partner of kwsoft you have the possibility to request access.
 For this purpose please contact the support team: [kwsoft Jira](https://jira.kwsoft.de/).